jagregory/abrash-zen-of-asm/src/chapter-16.md

 Well.
 Now we're down to 28 bytes, having reduced the size of this subroutine by nearly 50%.
 Only 13 instructions remain.
 Realistically, how much smaller can we make this code?

 About one-third smaller yet, as it turns out — but in order to do that, we must stretch our minds and use the 8088's instructions in unusual ways.
-Let me ask you this: what do most of the instructions in the current version of `ClearS` do?
+Let me ask you this: what do most of the instructions in the current version of `ClearS`{.nasm} do?

 Answer: they either load parameters from the stack frame or set up the registers so that the parameters can be accessed.
-Mind you, there's nothing wrong with the stack-frame-oriented instructions used in `ClearS`; those instructions access the stack frame in a highly efficient way, exactly as the designers of the 8088 intended, and just as the code generated by a high-level language would.
+Mind you, there's nothing wrong with the stack-frame-oriented instructions used in `ClearS`{.nasm}; those instructions access the stack frame in a highly efficient way, exactly as the designers of the 8088 intended, and just as the code generated by a high-level language would.
 That means that we aren't going to be able to improve the code if we don't bend the rules a bit.

 Let's think... the parameters are sitting on the stack, and most of our instruction bytes are being used to read bytes off the stack with BP-based addressing... we need a more efficient way to address the stack... *the stack*...
 THE STACK!

 Ye gods!
 That's easy — we can use the *stack pointer* to address the stack.
-While it's true that the stack pointer can't be used for *mod-reg-rm* addressing, as BP can, it *can* be used to pop data off the stack — and `pop` is a 1-byte instruction.
+While it's true that the stack pointer can't be used for *mod-reg-rm* addressing, as BP can, it *can* be used to pop data off the stack — and `pop`{.nasm} is a 1-byte instruction.
 Instructions don't get any shorter than that.

-There is one detail to be taken care of before we can put our plan into action: the return address — the address of the calling code — is on top of the stack, so the parameters we want can't be reached with `pop`.
+There is one detail to be taken care of before we can put our plan into action: the return address — the address of the calling code — is on top of the stack, so the parameters we want can't be reached with `pop`{.nasm}.
 That's easily solved, however — we'll just pop the return address into an unused register, then branch through that register when we're done, as we learned to do in Chapter 14.
 As we pop the parameters, we'll also be removing them from the stack, thereby neatly avoiding the need to discard them when it's time to return.

-With that problem dealt with, here's the Zenned version of `ClearS`:
+With that problem dealt with, here's the Zenned version of `ClearS`{.nasm}:

 ```nasm
 ClearS    proc  near